Psychology, B.A.

 Upon completing the program of study in Psychology, students will:

-• Identify and articulate major concepts, theories, and research findings in psychology.
+- Identify and explain major concepts, theoretical perspectives, and empirical findings in psychology.

 Psychology, B.A. - General Psychology